Multi-Model Database

 DolphinDB provides the following storage engines:

-Storage Engine Storage Structure Supported Data Types Indexing Deduplication Use Cases
+Storage Engine Use Cases

 Except for the in-memory IMOLTP, all other storage engines support horizontal partitioning of large data sets based on a distributed file system, ensuring data is evenly dispersed across data nodes.